techpotatoes/pitchup_dart/README.md

 ## Additional information

 This is an open-source library.
 Feel free to copy and modify it as you wish.
-You are also more than encoraged to submit pull request to fix or improve the library.
+You are also more than encoraged to submit pull requests to fix or improve the library.